dpiresearch/mapping-ai-mods/README.md

+This is a branch off of the origin codebase below

 # Mapping AI

 A crowdsourced map of the U.S. AI policy landscape, tracking the people, organizations, and resources shaping AI governance.